 - 2012: Teen Lifeline launched its Facebook page as one of the early pioneers to provide teen suicide prevention awareness and education through social media.

-- 2021: Teen Lifeline is celebrating 35 years of providing help and hope!
-We have grown in size and impact, but our focus on preventing teen suicide remains steadfast through three core programs.
+- 2021: Teen Lifeline celebrated 35 years of providing help and hope!
+We have grown in size and impact, but our focus on preventing teen suicide remains steadfast through our three core programs.

 Peer Counseling Crisis Hotline

 Whenever the phone rings, we are given the chance to save a life.

 Some callers need a listening ear or a shoulder to cry on.
 Others call as a last resort.
 No matter the reason, Teen Lifeline and our teen peer counselors are here 365 days a year to listen and help.

 The free and confidential peer counseling crisis hotline answers calls 24/7, with texting and peer counseling 3 – 9 p.m. daily.
 Currently, our texting hours are extended Monday through Friday to 12 – 9 p.m.
 We partner with Solari for after-hours support.

 The best experts on being a teen right now are teens themselves—that is one reason our peer-to-peer model is so effective.
 Teen Lifeline provides teen volunteers with the training to not only problem-solve with their peers on the hotline, but also to better handle stressors in their own lives.
 For many peer counselors, Teen Lifeline is their home away from home.